Ye Wenfu

 Ye Wenfu is a Chinese poet born in 1944.
 He worked in the military and was later "struggled" against and criticized by officials.
 He has been critical of communist policies and officials.
-He wrote the poem General, you can't do this.
+He wrote the satirical poem General, you can't do this.
+In 1985, Ye left the army.

 Ye was imprisoned for 17 months after the 1989 Tiananmen Square protests and massacre.
 He contributed to Mao's Harvest: Voices from China's New Generation.